Time Management 101

 Finally, consider if the blocks of time were on purpose or by accident.
 For example, watching some television intentionally would be regarded as a much higher quality activity compared with doing the same thing by accident – because there was nothing else to do.

-The final part is to really ask the hard question – do I want my time moving forward to be the same as it is at the moment in terms of quality and quantity?
+The final part is to really ask the hard question.
+Do I want my time moving forward to be the same as it is at the moment in terms of quality and quantity?

 For many of my clients and myself included the future plan is enough.
 I don’t actually tally the time moving forward I just try to stick to the new regime as best I can.
-This typically prevents the ugly side of time management taking place whereby the plan becomes a major source of guilt and frustration.
+This typically prevents the ugly side of time management from taking place whereby the plan becomes a major source of guilt and frustration.

 Would You Like Some Help?